glv2/iescrypt/README.md

 The clcrypt program encrypts and decrypts files.

+It can be used in two modes:

+* Symmetric mode
+* Public key mode

 There are two versions of it:

-* console
+* Console
 * GUI

-## Details
+## Symmetric mode

-Format of the encrypted file for symmetric mode:
+Format of the encrypted file in symmetric mode:

     | salt (32 B) | tweak (16 B) | iv (64 B) | ciphertext | mac (64 B) |

+The keys for the cipher (threefish512) and the message authentication code (hmac using skein512) are derived from a salt and a passphrase (pbkdf2, 1000 iterations of skein512).
+The cleartext is encrypted by the cipher in counter mode.
+The mac is computed on the ciphertext.

+## Public key mode

-Format of the encrypted file for public key mode:
+Format of the encrypted file in public key mode:

     | parameter (32 B) | ciphertext | mac (64 B) |

-* In symmetric mode, the keys for the cipher (threefish512) and the message authentication code (skein-mac512) are derived from a salt and a passphrase (pbkdf2, 1000 iterations of skein512).
-* In public key mode, the keys for the cipher (threefish512) and the message authentication code (skein-mac512) are derived from a parameter and a key (curve25519).
+The keys for the cipher (threefish512) and the message authentication code (hmac using skein512) are derived from a parameter and a key (curve25519).
-* The cleartext is encrypted by the cipher in counter mode.
+The cleartext is encrypted by the cipher in counter mode.
-* The mac is computed on the ciphertext.
+The mac is computed on the ciphertext.

 ## Dependencies